General FAQsFrequently Asked Questions

-Your premium will depend on many factors such as, the value of your home and contents, the security present, the level of cover you require and the Excess you choose.
-You may receive a 10% discount by combining your Home & Contents cover.
-In addition if you have a burglar alarm, you are entitled to a discount.
+Your premium will depend on many factors such as the value of your home and contents, the security present, the level of cover you require, and the excess you choose.
+You could receive up to 10% discount by combining your Home & Contents cover.
+In addition, if you have a monitored alarm, you’re entitled to a discount.
 These discounts will be automatically included in your insurance quote when you call 13 13 43.

 How much insurance do I need?

 The amount of insurance cover you select is known as your ‘sum insured’.
 For contents cover, you should choose a sum insured that equals the amount it would cost you to replace your insured contents at today’s prices.
 For your home cover, you should choose a sum insured that equals the amount it would cost you at today’s prices to clear the site and rebuild your home, including any fences or fixed structures on the site.
 This is known as your home’s replacement value, and should not be confused with market value, which includes the cost of the land.

 How do I lodge a home and/or contents insurance claim?

 It’s easy to lodge a home and/or contents insurance claim with Australian Seniors.
 You can lodge a claim online.